circt-hls/circt-hls/tools/hlstool/README.md

 ~~~~

 The mode is intended to adjust `hlstool` behaviour to a specific HLS flow.
-At time of writing, only the `dynamic` mode has been implemented.
+At time of writing, only the `dynamic-polygeist` mode has been implemented.
 Since the tool is ever evolving, please reference the `hlstool --help` output for a complete and up-to-date description on the full set of capabilities of the tool.
 The following tutorial assumes that you have the `hlstool` available in your path.
 The tool will be located in `circt-hls/build/bin`.